 Here are the leg numbers that have been measured.
-We get the frequency vector that will be the same for all the frequency domain analysis.
+The time is the same for all measurements.
+Then we defined a "Hanning" windows that will be used for the spectral analysis: We get the frequency vector that will be the same for all the frequency domain analysis.